 Why reject the method for so demonstrating it which was adopted and employed by Jesus Christ?
-He declared: "I am the Way, the Truth and the Life; no man cometh to the Father but by me."
+He declared: "I am the way, the truth, and the life: no man cometh unto the Father, but by me."
 He demonstrated, as none other has, the supremacy of Mind over matter.
 He taught the way, he proved the way, he pointed out to us the way, he commanded all who believed on him to follow in that way.
 Men in their arrogance are constantly seeking to find some other way.
 And they are just as constantly falling into the ditch of failure.
 You cannot deny that Jesus healed the sick by relying solely on spiritual methods.
 You cannot deny that he promised that all who believed on him, that is to say, all who accepted his teachings, should be able to do likewise.
 You cannot deny that Jesus healed "all manner of sickness and all manner of disease."
 You cannot truthfully deny that "all manner of sickness and all manner of disease" are being overcome right now through the ministry of Christian Science.
 You cannot deny the possibility, you cannot deny the probability of the practical realization of the promise made by Jesus without disputing the truth of his promise.
 You cannot doubt that His promise was practical when he said: "He that believeth on me, the works that I do shall he do also," unless infidelity, conscious or unconscious, is lurking in your thoughts.
 You cannot seek to discourage the realization of his promise without betraying that you have no real faith in the truth of his promise.
 No matter what professions of faith your lips may utter, no matter how thoroughly you may have brought yourselves to believe that those professions are honest, nevertheless, you are putting obstacles in the very way which Jesus selected and taught for spreading and preserving his gospel, whenever you revile any who are seeking to pursue and follow in that way.

 The world has been too long sinking downward into the dark gulf of materialistic despair under the burden of unproved sermons.
-Let us revivify the words of the Apostle: "Faith, if it have not works, is dead, being alone. * * * Show me thy faith without thy works, and I will show thee my faith by my works."
+Let us revivify the words of the Apostle: "Faith, if it hath not works, is dead, being alone. * * * Shew me thy faith without thy works, and I will shew thee my faith by my works."
 The increasing materialism of the world proves that the way approved by Jesus for preserving the gospel is the only successful way, and that to bisect Christianity and take away its works is to cause its faith to become dead, being alone.
 Men will not longer believe half the gospel and half refuse it.
 Jesus spent far more time in proving his ministry by practical works than he did in preaching it.
 An eloquent deed as a follower of Christ is worth far more than a thousand eloquent words.
 One instance of healing sickness according to the method taught, exemplified and commanded by Jesus, is of far more power for the persuasion of mankind than a thousand exhortations.
 Cure a cancer without drugs or surgery, especially after drugs and surgery have confessed inability to cure it, and you are then doing something to convince the most skeptical of the Christ gospel.
 On the other hand, obey only half of the commandment to "preach the gospel" and to "heal the sick," or worse still, try to revile those who do, or who even faithfully try to do, as Jesus commanded, and the wide river of materialism will continue to broaden and flow on, quite unchecked by any ripples of oratory or by any fervidness of exhortation.
 The happiest music heard in heaven is over a Christ-like deed done on earth.
 Words, without deeds, are dead, just like faith.
 The growing enlightenment of the world is demanding and has the right to demand, that professed Christians confirm their words by their works, their doctrines by demonstrations.
 Whenever a real "Doc Sifers," in the description by our loved Hoosier poet, Riley,

 With perfect faith in God an' man